 Data Point:

-Between 2015 and 2020, 20% of gag order challenges in U.S. federal cases resulted in modifications, often due to free speech considerations.
+Betweenย 2015 and 2020,ย 20% of gag order challenges in U.S. federal casesย resulted in modifications, often due to free speech considerations.

-How Do Gag Orders Differ Worldwide?
+How Do Gag Orders Differ Worldwide and in the Supreme Court?

 Gag order practices vary by country: